-Sidonie-Gabrielle Colette’s sparkling prose made her an international sensation.
-Although her fictional plots and characters are scandalous, her famous journal Paris from my Window is more subtle with its observations of nature and descriptions of the loyal tenants of the district of the Palais Royal.
-It is the stories of the children, though, that dominate the pages of that particular work.
-Today in front of that same window at 9 Rue de Beaujolais overlooking the gardens of the Palais Royal, stands its current owner, French interior designer and avid collector of contemporary art Jacques Grange.
-Jacques relates to that carefree childhood feeling that Colette found so inspiring and admits that certain objects from the ones he collects stimulate this familiar sentimental happiness.
+Colette’s sparkling prose made her an international sensation.
+Although her fictional plots and characters are often scandalous, her famous journal Paris from my Window is more subtle with its observations of nature and descriptions of the loyal tenants of the district of the Palais Royal.
+In fact, stories of children dominate the pages of that particular work.
+Today in front of that same window at 9 Rue de Beaujolais overlooking the gardens of the Palais Royal stands the current owner of her apartment, French interior designer and avid collector of contemporary art Jacques Grange, who relates to that carefree childhood feeling that Colette found so inspiring and admits that certain of the objects he collects stimulate this familiar sentimental happiness.

-Like the toyshop beneath it, Jacques’s home is full of treasures.
-Everything is meticulously chosen and imaginatively placed, creating sometimes humorous associations.
+Like the toy store beneath it, Jacques’s home is full of treasures each meticulously chosen and imaginatively placed with sometimes humorous associations.
 “See how this laughing Smurf is placed in front of the bosom of Niki de Saint Phalle’s artwork.
 It gives a whole different meaning, doesn’t it?”
 Jacques asks.
 Three “sleep drawings,” as the designer calls them, depicting people asleep, two by British artist David Hockney and one by French poet Jean Cocteau, decorate the walls of his bedroom.
 “It’s like you mistakenly walked into someone’s bedroom and saw them sleeping.
 It is an artistic intervention that can be considered a playful indiscretion.”
 These secret narratives are everywhere.

 Indeed, the casual arrangement of valuable artifacts in Jacques’ home is absolutely simple.
 For instance, an original Babar the Elephant watercolor drawing sits unframed on the bookcase of his study even though Babar is one of the most iconic characters in twentieth-century children’s literature and Babar illustrations were sold at Sotheby’s for at least $40,000.
 He openly invites me to look in all the secret compartments of a small bronze rhinoceros design of Francois Xavier Lalanne.
 While he has probably seen the secret compartments a hundred times, he still looks astonished by the artist’s ingenuity.

-Grand Officer of the Légion d’honneur was his predecessor, Colette.
-Jacques has a captivating portrait of the famous writer, shot by well-known photographer Irving Penn.
-Her expression in that photograph is by no means affectionate or friendly.
+Jacques has a portrait of a Grand Officer of the Légion d’honneur, his predecessor, Colette.
+Shot by well-known photographer Irving Penn, her expression in that photograph is by no means affectionate or friendly.
 In fact, she hated to appear soft according to her writer friend Francis Carco.
 The photographer views her like an eternal icon and as a consequence chooses to isolate her from her surroundings.
 In addition her posture is somewhat dramatic as she is shown raising her head with her clenched fist.
 “The frame is made with the bedspread of Colette and behind it there is the famous blue paper that she wrote on together with some flowers that an admirer picked the day of her funeral,” Jacques says.
 Blue paper was apparently Colette’s preference because it was easier on her eyes.
-Jacques has carefully aligned this photograph behind a bust of Colette, a present from the wife of Colette’s last husband given to him when he bought the apartment.
+Jacques has carefully aligned this photograph behind a bust of Colette, given to him by the wife of Colette’s last husband when he bought the apartment.
 “I was selected by the family of Colette.
 At first I couldn’t afford it, so they rented it to me.
 A few year later I managed to buy it.”
 In a strange way, there are many similarities between the lifestyle that Colette led in this house and the one that Jacques is leading now.
 The most astonishing resemblance is the need to be around creative people.
 “It makes me feel incredibly alive,” Jacques says.
 Like Colette, he has received here artists, intellectuals and members of the aristocracy.
 His entourage has included people like Princess Caroline of Monaco, Yves Saint Laurent, Paloma Picasso, Damien Hirst, Guy de Rougemont and Francois Xavier Lalanne.

 A Colette quote that I find relevant to Jacques’s profession is “In the matter of furnishing, I find a certain absence of ugliness far worse than ugliness.”
 So, I ask Jacques if an “ugly” looking object would disrupt harmony in interior design but render the final product more interesting?
 “Absolutely!”
 Jacques replies.
 “Il faut une faute de goût pour réussir une decoration” (you need an error in taste to make a decoration succeed).
 “Otherwise it’s too sterilized, too perfect,” he adds.
-We both look around to find such a mistake, but cannot seem to find one.
+We both look around for such a mistake, but cannot seem to find one.
 The mélange of things is so well balanced that you wouldn’t be able to instantly locate one “faute de goût.”
-A bottle of sleeping pills that once belonged to Marilyn Monroe, which he bought at an auction in Hollywood, is combined with a Max Ernst etching and a small bronze mouse designed by Francois Xavier Lalanne.
+A bottle of sleeping pills that once belonged to Marilyn Monroe, which he bought at an auction in Hollywood, is combined with a Max Ernst etching and a small bronze mouse designed by Claude Lalanne.
 A little Calder kinetic sculpture, a present from the artist to Jacques, is combined with a neoclassical bust and colorful feathers from the Amazon.
 A Ron Arad fixture sheds light on Hiroshi Sugimoto’s photograph “The Black Sea” that itself hangs over a 1930’s bronze console by Jean Michel Frank.
-In the same manner I find the photographic snapshots and other portrait pictures organized about the apartment.
-A picture of Grange with Princess Caroline of Monaco sitting next to Emperor Mogho Naba, ruler of The Mossi people, the largest ethnic group in Burkina Faso, is placed next to a portrait of Pablo Picasso and a Polaroid picture of Liza Minelli shot by Andy Warhol.
+I find photographic snapshots and other portrait pictures organized in the same manner about the apartment.
+Next to a portrait of Pablo Picasso and a Polaroid picture of Liza Minelli shot by Andy Warhol is a picture of Grange with Princess Caroline of Monaco sitting next to Emperor Mogho Naba, ruler of The Mossi people, the largest ethnic group in Burkina Faso.

 How did Jacques feel when Christie’s auctioned Yves Saint Laurent’s private collection in 2009?
 “I was sad at first, but then I saw it as a recognition of the job I have done”, he replies.
 The sale was indeed billed as “the sale of the century” since it included hundreds of famous paintings, artifacts, and sculptures by the likes of Edgar Degas, Piet Mondrian, Constantin Brancusi, Eileen Gray, Pierre Chareau and Jean Michel Frank.
 Speaking of auctions, Jacques’s most enjoyable auction hunt has been the search for portraits of the Viscountess Marie Laure de Noailles.
 Today he is proud to show six such portraits, three by Man Ray (including the famous solarized one), one by Dora Maar, one by Horst P. Horst and one by George Hoyningen-Huene, all horizontally aligned on the wall of his study underneath a Christian Bérard triptych.